e2b-dev/awesome-ai-agents/README.md

 - Builds the prompts dynamically utilising relevant context from Pinecone vector DB.
 - Offers a narrative or asks follow up questions if required.
 - For codified responses, the task is broken down into a list of steps and a pseudo-code algorithm is built.
-- Based on the algorithm, it devises the python code for dataset analysis, modeling or plotting.
+- Based on the algorithm, it ises the python code for dataset analysis, modeling or plotting.
 - Debugs the code which then executes, auto-corrects if needs to, and displays the output to user.
 - Ranks the final answers, and asks user for feedback.
 - Builds a vector DB knowledge-base, based on the rank and the user feedback.